suncoast-devs/handbook/lessons/full-stack-build-an-app/10-adding-restaurant-validation.md

-We can add an _annotation_ named [`Required`](https://docs.microsoft.com/en-us/ef/core/modeling/entity-properties?tabs=data-annotations%2Cfluent-api%2Cwithout-nrt#explicit-configuration) to both the `Name` and `Address` field in our `Restaurant.cs` to indicate that these attributes must be filled in.
+We can add an _annotation_ named [`Required`](https://docs.microsoft.com/en-us/ef/core/modeling/entity-properties?tabs=data-annotations%2Cfluent-api%2Cwithout-nrt#explicit-configuration) to both the `Name` and `Address` field in our `Restaurant.cs` to indicate these attributes are mandatory.

 ```csharp
 using System.ComponentModel.DataAnnotations;